Your Forma

 Your Forma (ユア・フォルマ, Yua Foruma) is a Japanese light novel series written by Mareho Kikuishi and illustrated by Tsubata Nozaki.
 It began publication under ASCII Media Works' Dengeki Bunko imprint in March 2021.
-As of December 2022, five volumes have been released.
-A manga adaptation, illustrated by Yoshinori Kisaragi, began serialization in Kadokawa Shoten's Young Ace magazine in June 2021.
-As of November 2021, the series' individual chapters have been collected into a single volume.
+As of April 2025, seven volumes have been released.
+A manga adaptation, illustrated by Yoshinori Kisaragi, was serialized in Kadokawa Shoten's Young Ace magazine from June 2021 to September 2023, with its individual chapters collected into three volumes.
+An anime television series adaptation produced by Geno Studio aired from April to June 2025.